thelfer/MFrontGallery/docs/web/install.md

   `castem` interface.
 - `enable-castem-pleiades`: option specifying if the `PLEIADES` version of the `Cast3M` finite element solver is used.
+- `enable-castem-tests`: option requiring the execution of tests using the `Cast3M` finite element solver.

 #### Options related to the `Cyrano` solver

 - `enable-cyrano`: enable the compilation of material properties and behaviours using the `cyrano` interface.
-This option is equivalent to using enabling both options `enable-castem-material-properties` and `enable-castem-behaviours`.
+This option is equivalent to using enabling both options `enable-cyrano-material-properties` and `enable-cyrano-behaviours`.
 - `enable-cyrano-material-properties`: enable compilation of material properties using the `cyrano` interface.
 - `enable-cyrano-behaviours`: enable compilation of behaviours using the